 - 1. QNAME: Query template NAME.
 Reads/segments having identical QNAME are regarded to come from the same template.
 A QNAME '' indicates the information is unavailable.
 In a SAM file, a read may occupy multiple alignment lines, when its alignment is chimeric or when multiple mappings are given. - 2.
-FLAG: Combination of bitwise FLAGs.12 Each bit is explained in the following table:
+FLAG: Combination of bitwise FLAGs.13 Each bit is explained in the following table:

-H Bit Description
+I Bit Description

 1 0x1 template having multiple segments in sequencing

 2 0x2 each segment properly aligned according to the aligner

 4 0x4 segment unmapped

 8 0x8 next segment in the template unmapped

 16 0x10 SEQ being reverse complemented

 32 0x20 SEQ of the next segment in the template being reverse complemented

 64 0x40 the first segment in the template

 128 0x80 the last segment in the template

 256 0x100 secondary alignment

 512 0x200 not passing filters, such as platform/vendor quality controls

 1024 0x400 PCR or optical duplicate

 2048 0x800 supplementary alignment

 - For each read/contig in a SAM file, it is required that one and only one line associated with the read satisfies 'FLAG & 0x900 == 0'.
 This line is called the primary line of the read. - Bit 0x100 marks the alignment not to be used in certain analyses when the tools in use are aware of this bit.
 It is typically used to flag alternative mappings when multiple mappings are presented in a SAM. - Bit 0x800 indicates that the corresponding alignment line is part of a chimeric alignment.
 A line flagged with 0x800 is called as a supplementary line. - Bit 0x4 is the only reliable place to tell whether the read is unmapped.
 If 0x4 is set, no assumptions can be made about RNAME, POS, CIGAR, MAPQ, and bits 0x2, 0x100, and 0x800. - Bit 0x10 indicates whether SEQ has been reverse complemented and QUAL reversed.
 When bit 0x4 is unset, this corresponds to the strand to which the segment has been mapped: bit 0x10 unset indicates the forward strand, while set indicates the reverse strand.
-When 0x4 is set, this indicates whether the unmapped read is stored in its original orientation as it came off the sequencing machine. - Bits 0x40 and 0x80 reflect the read ordering within each template inherent in the sequencing technology used.13 If 0x40 and 0x80 are both set, the read is part of a linear template, but it is neither the first nor the last read.
+When 0x4 is set, this indicates whether the unmapped read is stored in its original orientation as it came off the sequencing machine. - Bits 0x40 and 0x80 reflect the read ordering within each template inherent in the sequencing technology used.14 If 0x40 and 0x80 are both set, the read is part of a linear template, but it is neither the first nor the last read.
 If both 0x40 and 0x80 are unset, the index of the read in the template is unknown.
 This may happen for a non-linear template or when this information is lost during data processing. - If 0x1 is unset, no assumptions can be made about 0x2, 0x8, 0x20, 0x40 and 0x80. - Bits that are not listed in the table are reserved for future use.
-They should not be set when writing and should be ignored on reading by current software. - 3.
-RNAME: Reference sequence NAME of the alignment.
-If @SQ header lines are present, RNAME (if not '') must be present in one of the SQ-SN tag.
-An unmapped segment without coordinate has a '' at this field.
-However, an unmapped segment may also have an ordinary coordinate such that it can be placed at a desired position after sorting.
-If RNAME is '', no assumptions can be made about POS and CIGAR .
+They should not be set when writing and should be ignored on reading by current software.